 Class A Ordinary Shares - The Company is authorized to issue 300,000,000 Class A ordinary shares with a par value of \$0.0001 per share.
-As of March 31, 2022 and December 31, 2021, there were 34,502,500 Class A ordinary shares issued and outstanding, of which 34,500,000 Class A ordinary shares were subject to possible redemption that are classified as temporary equity in the accompanying condensed consolidated balance sheets (see Note 6).
+As of March 31, 2023 and December 31, 2022, there were 34,502,500 Class A ordinary shares issued and outstanding, of which 34,500,000 Class A ordinary shares were subject to possible redemption that are classified as temporary equity in the accompanying condensed consolidated balance sheets (see Note 6).

 Class B Ordinary Shares - The Company is authorized to issue 30,000,000 Class B ordinary shares with a par value of \$0.0001 per share.
-As of March 31, 2022 and December 31, 2021, 8,625,000 Class B ordinary shares were issued and outstanding.
+As of March 31, 2023 and December 31, 2022, 8,625,000 Class B ordinary shares were issued and outstanding.

 Ordinary shareholders of record are entitled to one vote for each share held on all matters to be voted on by shareholders.
 Holders of the Class A ordinary shares and holders of the Class B ordinary shares will vote together as a single class on all matters submitted to a vote of the Company's shareholders, except as required by law.
-The Class B ordinary shares will automatically convert into Class A ordinary shares on the first business day immediately following the consummation of the initial Business Combination at a ratio such that the number of Class A ordinary shares issuable upon conversion of all Founder Units will equal, in the aggregate, on an as-converted basis, 20% of the sum of (i) the total number of Class A ordinary shares issued and outstanding upon completion of the Initial Public Offering, plus (ii) the sum of the total number of Class A ordinary shares issued or deemed issued or issuable upon conversion or exercise of any equity-linked securities or rights issued or deemed issued, by the Company in connection with or in relation to the consummation of the initial Business Combination, excluding any Class A ordinary shares or equity-linked securities exercisable for or convertible into Class A ordinary shares issued, to any seller in the initial Business Combination and any private placement warrants issued to the Sponsor upon conversion of Working Capital Loans.
+The Class B ordinary shares will automatically convert into Class A ordinary shares on the first business day immediately following the consummation of the initial Business Combination at a ratio such that the number of Class A ordinary shares issuable upon conversion of all Founder Units will equal, in the aggregate, on an as-converted basis, 20% of the sum of (i) the total number of Class A ordinary shares issued and outstanding upon completion of the Initial Public Offering, plus (ii) the sum of the total number of Class A ordinary shares issued and outstanding upon completion of the Initial Public Offering, plus (ii) the sum of the total number of Class A ordinary shares issued and outstanding upon completion of the Initial Public Offering, plus (ii) the sum of the total number of Class A ordinary shares issued and outstanding upon completion of the Initial Public Offering, plus (ii) the sum of the total number of Class A ordinary shares issued or deemed issued or issuable upon conversion or exercise of any equity-linked securities or rights issued or deemed issued, by the Company in connection with or in relation to the consummation of the initial Business Combination, excluding any Class A ordinary shares or equity-linked securities exercisable for or convertible into Class A ordinary shares issued, or to be issued, to any seller in the initial Business Combination and any private placement warrants issued to the Sponsor upon conversion of Working Capital Loans.
 In no event will the Class B ordinary shares convert into Class A ordinary shares at a rate of less than one to one.

 Preference Shares - The Company is authorized to issue 1,000,000 preference shares, with a par value of \$0.0001 per share, with such designations, voting and other rights and preferences as may be determined from time to time by the Company's board of directors.
-As of March 31, 2022 and December 31, 2021, there were no preference shares issued or outstanding.
+As of March 31, 2023 and December 31, 2022, there were no preference shares issued or outstanding.